sdouce/pyvmomi-nagios-plugins/README.md

 Plugins inspired from https://github.com/rogerlz/nagios-check-vcenter

 ## check_datastore.py :
+For your VMFS :
 This plugin can alert you for two thing :
   - VMFS Occupation
   - VMFS Surallocation
 Status information give number of SnapShot present on VMFS .
 Graph Output show you